1jour1vin

 Terroirs

-Light-colored granite and gore, plot on the heights of Tournon-sur-Rhône (350 m)
+Light-colored granite, a plot on the hills above Tournon-sur-Rhône (350 m)

 Viticulture